 I’m Re-Thinking “Thank You”

-As anyone who has read this blog for any time will know, courtesy and manners are HUGE to me.
-I even wrote a post about “Thank you” and why I feel it still has a place in modern business.
-But a couple of things have recently led me to re-calibrate my view.
+As anyone who has read this blog for any time will know, courtesy and manners are HUGE to me, but a couple of things have recently led me to re-calibrate my view.

 Here’s the science bit…

 The first was an article about a study conducted jointly by the universities of York, Sydney and Helsinki looking at how manners change from country to country.

 It said that us Brits pride ourselves on minding our manners, but aren’t as polite as we might think and say “Thank you” on only one in seven occasions after the granting of a request.
 The reason, the researchers said, was because humans are naturally co-operative and “social life thrives because it’s in our nature to ask for help and pay back in kind, rather than just in words.”

 Interestingly though, the UK still scored higher than anywhere else in the world where, on average, “Thank you” is used just one in 20 times.
 Which mirrored the other thing that gave me pause for thought – a conversation I had with my god-daughters.